scipy-lectures/scientific-python-lectures/intro/language/exceptions.rst

 It is highly unlikely that you haven't yet raised Exceptions if you have typed all the previous commands of the tutorial.
 For example, you may have raised an exception if you entered a command with a typo.

 Exceptions are raised by different kinds of errors arising when executing Python code.
-In you own code, you may also catch errors, or define custom error types.
+In your own code, you may also catch errors, or define custom error types.

 Exceptions